Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

       -  **Project Defined User Groups**: you can bind a select box to any of the user groups that are defined by the project.
-To see how to define such user groups refer to ?.
+To see how to define such user groups refer to `User Groups`_.

       On the following picture, we can see that people in "Assigned to" field are automatically populated from "SupportTeam" user group.